zgulde/cods/docs/faq.md

 admin password.

-By default, when a server is setup, a file located at `~/my-server/credentials.txt` is created.
+By default, when a server is setup, a file located at `~/.config/cods/myserver/credentials.txt` is created (here `myserver` could be a different command name depending on what you've chosen).
 This file has both your user account's sudo password, as well as the admin password for the mysql installation on your server, and any further generated passwords.
 The command above simply displays the contents of the `credentials.txt` file.

 If you deleted/moved this file, or changed your password, and do not remember it, (by design) there is nothing you can do to recover it.